 The bag uses polyester as the main component for its construction.
 The material has been proven great for use in bags and doesn’t disappoint here either.
-It is durable and water resistant, and can be cleaned easily with a few wipes.
+It is durable and water-resistant, and can be cleaned easily with a few wipes.
 The zippers used also feel pretty sturdy, and did not falter even after months of use.

-The limited return policy that lasts upto 90 days, however, is what stopped this bag from being included in our top three picks.
+The limited return policy that lasts up to 90 days, however, is what stopped this bag from being included in our top three picks.
 The limited warranty was viewed as a proof of non-reliability by our testers.
 If we’re being honest, a 90-day return period does show that the manufacturer has limited trust in their own product, which is never a positive sign.
 The bag also is not machine-wash friendly and the warranty does not support machine wash damage.

 It is worth mentioning at this point that the bag can be easily hand-washed.

 The bag does score well in terms of style.
 The look of the bag is not second to that of a designer backpack.
-Moreover, the bag offers four colour options that all fit different tastes in design for moms and dads.
+Moreover, the bag offers four color options that all fit different tastes in design for moms and dads.

 Kiddycare Diaper Bag Backpack

 The Kiddycare Diaper bag is definitely a boon in the gender-neutral department.
 The design was appreciated by both moms and dads equally.
-To add to this, the bag comes in five different colours to satisfy your style needs.
+To add to this, the bag comes in five different colors to satisfy your style needs.

 The bag is cleverly designed and boasts 15 pockets, in total.
-Three of these pockets are insulated, but don’t make much of a difference without an ice pack.
+Three of these pockets are insulated but don’t make much of a difference without an ice pack.
 There are two conveniently placed side pockets that are perfect for storing wet wipes.
 The main downside in terms of storage is the relatively smaller main compartment.

 While the size doesn’t compare to other competitors it is still enough for carrying the basics meant for a single baby on a short trip.
 However, since storage capability is one of the top two priorities for our testers, this bag did not get picked in the top three.

 The materials used in the construction are sturdy.
-The fabric feels durable, and proved durable with long use and the case of the zippers was no different.
-The quirky thing about the zippers in this bag is that they come with an anti-theft security slot, making the bag all the more safer.
+The fabric feels durable and proved durable with long use and the case of the zippers was no different.
+The quirky thing about the zippers in this bag is that they come with an anti-theft security slot, making the bag all the safer.
 The manufacturer’s trust in this case, unlike our last pick, is commendable as the bag comes with a lifetime warranty against defects.